-It’s difficult to imagine a more spectacular setting than that enjoyed by the Lake Tarangire Sopa Lodge, a serene oasis nestled into a wooded hillside valley overlooking Tarangire Hill.
-Charming guest suites consist of a bedroom with two queen-sized beds and sitting room, plus a veranda with stunning views over the celebrated baobab-studded landscape.
+It’s difficult to imagine a more spectacular setting than the Tarangire Sopa Lodge, a serene oasis nestled into a wooded hillside valley.
+Charming guest suites consist of a bedroom with two queen-sized beds and sitting room, plus a veranda with views over the celebrated baobab-studded landscape.

 Dates & RatesDeparts Saturday, returns Sunday